musartedev/vue-blockchain-mockup/README.md

 # vue-blockchain-mockup
-Project used to learn VUE framework as I build my CV.
+Project used to learn VUE framework.

 ## Project setup
 ```